zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Normally, write, then read is a “cycle”.
 If read data comes in after read timeout then we should drop it because we don’t want it to be picked up by next read in the write / read cycle.
 Otherwise it will be stale data!

 ### Fake RC
-* When moved to SLPI caused uorb issue and qshell timeouts
-* Remove from codebase?
+* Remove from codebase

 ### ModalAI UART ESC
+* Remove modalai/uart_esc.
+Use uart_esc instead.
 * Enable feedback
 * Enable test motor command from QGC (Need newer QGC)
 * Allow leds to be set with led command